mayurmallya/DeepGuide/README.md

 ---

 If you find any issues in the repository and/or have suggestions on improving the code, feel free to raise an issue.
-Reach out to me via email at `mmallya@sfu.ca` for further collaborations and discussions.
+Reach out to me via email at `mmallya`@`sfu`.`ca` for further collaborations and discussions.